andymeneely/project-timber-wolf/rules/RULES.md

 <div class="example">
 <img src="../img/figure_escape.svg"><br>
-*Escape move example: Blue needs 5 Moves to exit: one to enter the space with a Guard, two to exit the (unsubdued) Guard, and two more moves to reach the Exit.
+*Example of Escape Moves*.
+Blue needs 5 Moves to exit: one to enter the space with a Guard, two to exit the (unsubdued) Guard, and two more moves to reach the Exit.
 Using his last 💡💡, he now needs to roll a 3 or higher to get out.
-Red and Green are Busted.*
+Red and Green are Busted.
 </div>

 ### Busted